nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 ## Constraints

-The controller subsystem has constraints that it must abide by the be successful.
-The first and foremost is GPIO limitations, we will need enough GPIO to drive all the motors and to interface with any other microcontrollers in the design.
+The controller subsystem has constraints that it must abide by to be successful.
+The first and foremost is GPIO limitations, we will need enough GPIO to drive all the motors and read sensors and to interface with any other microcontrollers in the design.
 Power consumption will also be a constraint because the power system of the robot cannot be unnecessarily stressed in terms of power drawn from the controller.

 The direct interfaces between the controller and other subsystems are as follows: